 Section 5.6 BOARD TRAINING

-the Board shall annually participate in training, which shall include, at a minimum conflict of
+The Board shall annually participate in training, which shall include, at a minimum conflict of

-interest, and Brown Act training.
+interest and Brown Act training.

 Section 5.3 STANDARD OF CARE

 (a) Performance of Duties.
 Each Director shall perform all duties of a Director, including duties on any Board committee, in good faith, in a manner the Director believes to be in the Corporation’s best interest and with such care, including reasonable inquiry, as the ordinary prudent person in a like position would use under similar circumstances.